 Anthem was always envisioned as an online multiplayer game, according to developers who worked on it, but it wasn’t always a loot shooter, the kind of game where you’d endlessly grind missions for new weapons.
-In these early versions, the idea was that you’d embark from a city and go out on expeditions with your friends, staying out in the world as long as you could survive.
-You’d use a robotic exosuit, and you’d fight monsters with melee and shooting attacks, but the focus was less on hoarding loot and more on seeing how long you could survive.
+In these early versions, the idea was that you’d embark from a city and go out on expeditions with your friends, staying out in the world for as long as you could.
+You’d use a robotic exosuit, and you’d fight monsters with melee and shooting attacks, but the focus was less on hoarding loot and more on seeing how long you could last.
 One mission, for example, might take you and a squad to the center of a volcano, where you’d have to figure out why it was erupting, kill some creatures, and then fight your way back.
 “That was the main hook,” said an Anthem developer.
 “We’re going out as a team, going to try to accomplish something as a team, then come back and talk about it.”
 Along the way, you could scavenge or salvage alien ships for parts and bring them back to your base in order to upgrade your weapons or enhance your suit.

 “It was really interesting,” said one person who worked on it.
 “It really struck a chord with a lot of the people who were working on it originally.”

 What remained unclear during this process was how many of these ideas and prototypes would actually work at scale.
 Dynamic environments and giant creatures might perform nicely in a controlled environment, but would the Anthem team really be able to make those features work in an online, open-world game played by thousands and thousands of people?
 And would Frostbite, the volatile video game engine that BioWare was now using for all of its projects, really support all these features?